lloesche/valheim-server-docker/README.md

 Do not forget to modify `WORLD_NAME` to reflect the name of your world!
 For existing worlds that is the filename in the `worlds_local/` folder without the `.db/.fwl` extension.

 If you want to play with friends over the Internet and are behind NAT make sure that UDP ports 2456-2457 are forwarded to the container host.
+(Remark: If you use crossplay, you don't need port forwarding!
+See official Valheim Dedicated Server Manual.pdf in the data/server folder.)
 Also ensure they are publicly accessible in any firewall.

 **Crossplay:** To enable crossplay between different platforms add -crossplay to SERVER_ARGS: